Gong Li: Endorsements

 Gong is the first Chinese ambassador for L'Oreal Paris in 1997.
-She also served as ambassador for Midea, Chopard, and Osim International.
+She also served as ambassador for Midea and Osim International.
 From 2013 to 2018, Gong served as the global ambassadors for Piaget.

-Gong served as the global brand ambassador for Hisense on September 27, 2020.
+Gong was announced as the global brand ambassador for Hisense on September 27, 2020.
 Since 2021, Gong has been the first Chinese artist to become the global high jewelry ambassador for Cartier.